servicetitan/Stl.Fusion.Samples/docs/tutorial/Part04.md

     }
 }

-// We need Web API controller to publish the service [Route("api/[controller]")]
+// We need a Web API controller to publish the service [Route("api/[controller]")]
 [ApiController]
 public class CounterController : FusionController